ibm-cloud-docs/power-iaas/network-security.md

-The infrastructure provides virtual LAN (VLAN) isolation between different tenants, which are enforced at Virtual I/O Server (VIOS) and physical switches and routers.
+The {{site.data.keyword.powerSysFull}} infrastructure provides virtual LAN (VLAN) isolation between tenants by using the Virtual I/O Server (VIOS), physical switches, and routers.
 {: shortdesc}

+To understand the {{site.data.keyword.powerSys_notm}} connection methods, see [Network architecture diagrams](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#networking-environment).

+You can use network security groups to secure private subnets.
+Public subnets rely on a default set of firewall ports rather than network security groups.
+For more information, see [Network security groups in IBM Power Virtual Server](/docs/power-iaas?topic=power-iaas-network-security-groups).

-## Default firewall ports
+## Default firewall ports for public subnets
-{: #firewall-ports}
+{: #firewall-ports-public}

-The {{site.data.keyword.powerSysFull}} network security architecture relies on a set of fixed firewall ports open on the *Juniper vSRX* firewalls:
+{{site.data.keyword.powerSys_notm}} uses a fixed set of firewall ports on the Juniper vSRX firewalls:
-{: shortdesc}

 * 22 (SSH)
 * 443 (HTTPS)
 * 992 (IBM i5250 emulation SSL)
-* ICMP traffic
+* ICMP (Internet Control Message Protocol)

-There are plans to add the ability to dynamically configure the firewall rules in the future.
-{: note}

-The following firewall ports are also open, typically used for IBM i logical partitions (LPARs):
+The following firewall ports on the Juniper vSRX firewalls are also open, and are typically used for IBM i logical partitions (LPARs):

 * 2005
 * 2007